eclipse-pass/pass-documentation/developer-documentation/pass-core/README.md

 If `PASS_CORE_USE_SQS` is `true`, then pass-core will attempt to connect to Amazon SQS.
 The connection must be configured with `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`.
 The AWS credentials are also needed if the file service S3 backend is used.

-Otherwise a connection to an ActiveMQ broker can be configured by setting `SPRING_ACTIVEMQ_BROKER_URL`.
-If 'PASS_CORE_EMBED_JMS_BROKER` is true, then an embedded ActiveMQ broker will be started using that url.
+Otherwise, a connection to an ActiveMQ broker can be configured by setting `SPRING_ACTIVEMQ_BROKER_URL`.
+If `PASS_CORE_EMBED_JMS_BROKER` is true, then an embedded ActiveMQ broker will be started using that url.
 This can be useful to set tcp transport for connecting containers in a docker environment.
 The default is an embedded broker using vm transport.

-Environment variables:
+**Environment Variables:**

 * spring_profiles_active=production
 * AWS_REGION=us-east-1
 * AWS_ACCESS_KEY_ID=xxx